Thousands of supporters of jailed former Pakistani PM Khan rally to demand his release - ExBulletin

 It is one of the largest protests since 2022, when Khan was ousted in a no-confidence vote in parliament.

-Ali Amin Gundapur, the provincial chief minister, has asked protesters to prepare for a march towards Islamabad in the coming weeks, as the PTI plans to hold a major protest in the capital later this month or early next month.
+Ali Amin Gundapur, the provincial chief minister, asked the protesters to prepare for a march towards Islamabad in the coming weeks as the PTI plans to hold a major protest in the capital later this month or early next month.
 He said the PTI would defy any ban if it was not allowed to hold the rally in the country's capital.

 Khan was arrested on August 5, 2023, after an Islamabad court sentenced him to three years in prison in a corruption case.
 Despite his multiple convictions, Khan remains a prominent figure.